-(1) Payroll periods for all regular full-time, regular part-time and seasonal employees are paid on a biweekly basis, (generally every other Friday) for the two-week period ending the week prior to the pay day shall be biweekly.
-All regular full-time, regular part-time and seasonal employees are required to submit a timesheet documenting hours worked on a bi-weekly basis.
+(1) Pay periods for all regular full-time, regular part-time and seasonal employees are paid on a biweekly basis, (generally every other Friday) for the two-week period ending the week prior to the pay day.
+All regular full-time, regular part-time and seasonal employees are required to submit a timesheet documenting hours worked on a biweekly basis.
 Volunteer firefighters shall be paid on a monthly basis and are required to submit a timesheet documenting hours worked on a monthly basis.
-Distribution of paychecks shall be made to each department every other Friday morning.
-Checks will not be distributed to individuals other than City employees without the express written consent of the employee.

-All employees are responsible for ensuring the accuracy of their paycheck.
+(2) All employees are responsible for ensuring the accuracy of their paycheck.
 If an employee is overpaid or underpaid, the employee must notify their manager to have the issue resolved.
 Any changes, or deductions, will be made after the City Finance Department receives notice from the employee or Department Head, along with providing sufficient documentation.